SpellholdStudios/Shadows_over_Soubar/SoS/Readme/SoS-Changelog.md

+#Version 2.1.3 (November 14, 2024)

+- changed spell installation to ADD_SPELL

+#Version 2.1.2 (July 7, 2024)

+- Restored nightmaps for the alternative Soubar area (by Weigo).

 # Version 2.1.1 (June 23, 2024)

 - Hotfix for installation issue and CTD when nightmaps are installed for alternative Soubar.